 However, taking a short nap before driving can improve your alertness and reduce the risk of an accident due to drowsy driving.

 A daily nap can help lower tension and reduce stress, which can lower the risk of heart disease.
 Naps should be kept short in length and ideally be taken between 1 and 3 PM, after lunch when our blood sugar and energy start to dip.

 So rather than heading to the breakroom for more coffee or junk food, why not try taking a short siesta instead?[Related: How Anxiety Can Affect Your Physical Health]

 3. Boost Your Mood

-According to the website Sleep Education, sleep is essential for your mental well-being.
-A good night’s sleep can help you feel well-rested and happy, reducing feelings of frustration, anxiety and depression.
+According to the Sleep Education website, sleep is essential for mental well-being.
+A good night’s sleep can help you feel well-rested and happy, reducing feelings of frustration, anxiety, and depression.